ZiadJ/knockoutjs-reactor/README.md

         }
     }).extend({ throttle: 200 });

-The observable <b>this.data</b> above listens to changes in all subscribables within <b>this.params</b> but no additional listeners are created for subcribables used within the evaluator function.
+The code above creates an observable <b>this.data</b> that reacts to changes within <b>this.params</b>.
+Note that no additional listeners are created for subcribables used within the evaluator function as it might be the case with the ko.computed function.

-The callback parameter <b>trigger</b> is being used to determine what's been modified such that changes to <b>this.params.showSearch</b>
+The parameter <b>trigger</b> determines which property has changed.
+In our case it is used to ignore changes to <b>this.params.showSearch</b>.
-can be ignored but yet another way to achieve this is to simply rearrange our target object like so:
+But since only first level subscribables are listened to by default we could achieve the same results like so:

     this.params = {
         name: ko.observable(),